-We build a two-sector (agriculture and modern) OLG growth model calibrated to India to examine the effects of sectoral tax policies, sectoral infrastructure investments, and labor market frictions on the sectoral allocation of labor and capital in the Indian economy.
+We build a two sector (agriculture and modern) OLG growth model calibrated to India to examine the effect of sectoral tax policies, sectoral infrastructure investments, and labor market frictions on the sectoral allocation of labor and capital in the Indian economy.
 Our paper hopes to address two broad issues.
 First, how do sectoral tax rates and labor market frictions prevent developing economies like India from realizing their growth potential?
 Second, what prevents the development and expansion of the modern sector in a growing economy like India?
-These questions have policy implications as distortions in the agriculture and modern sectors have constrained growth in India by limiting the full productivity effect of factor reallocation.
+These questions have policy importance as distortions in the agriculture and the modern sector have constrained growth in India by preventing the full productivity effect of factor re-allocation.

-The calibrated model yields several policy implications.
-We show that a major policy reform that increases the sectoral allocation of public capital to the agriculture sector leads to a smaller effect on overall GDP when public and private capital are substitutes rather than complements.
-When public and private capital are substitutes, an increase (decrease) in public capital is followed by a decrease (increase) in private capital, thus undoing the effect of the policy change.
-In the case of complements, a reinforcing effect takes place that magnifies the policy effect.
-We also show that funding more infrastructure investment in both sectors by raising labor income taxes in the agriculture sector raises potential growth.
+The calibrated model yields several policy implications: we show that a large policy reform that increases the sectoral allocation of public capital to the agriculture sector leads to smaller effects on overall GDP when public and private capital are substitutes, rather than complements.
+When public and private capital are substitutes, an increase/decrease in public capital is followed by a decrease/increase in private capital, thus undoing the effects of policy change.
+In the case of complements, a reinforcing effect takes place that magnifies the policy effects.
+We also show that funding higher infrastructure investments in both sectors by raising labor income taxes in the agriculture sector income raises potential growth.
 If the same policy reform is enacted by taxing labor income in the modern sector, potential growth increases by much less.

-Finally, increasing the regulatory drag-or labor market friction-decreases wages in the modern sector and shifts employment to agriculture.
-This leads to a drop in output in both the modern and agriculture sector, with the drop in the modern sector being larger.
+Finally, increasing the regulatory drag - or labor market friction - decreases wages in the modern sector and this shifts employment to agriculture.
+This leads to a drop in output in the modern sector and the agricultural sector, with the drop in the modern sector being larger.
 Since both sectoral outputs decline, overall GDP declines as well.
 These results are very similar when public and private capital are substitutes.

-In sum, policy reforms relating to sectoral tax rates, sectoral infrastructure investments, and labor market frictions can have a sizable effect on growth and potential growth in the Indian context.
+In sum, policy reforms relating to sectoral tax rates, sectoral infrastructure investments, and labor market frictions can have a sizeable affect on growth and potential growth in the Indian context.